blockapps/track-and-trace/README.md

+#### Development Log for SER-66_QuotesBug Branch
+When Creating an asset, inputting double quotes, e.g "", anywhere within the description results in the string being stored as \\"\\"

+Following the laws of TDD, first we must write the failing tests, Tomas has added some changes to the tests that will now check for both name and description.

+I will write the tests now that will check if a description created with double quotes in it properly saves it with double quotes, test should fail considering we've done nothing yet

+Wrote a failing test resulting in:

+       Asset Manager Tests
+       Create Asset with double quotes in description:

+      Description
+      + expected - actual

+      -\"Test String\"
+      +"Test String"

+This mimics the unwanted behavior that we are getting.

+After the creation of the asset, the description turns into the incorrect description

 # Track and Trace Demo App

 Demo app that uses STRATO to track products through a supply chain using OAuth and Private chains.